 - 1. Bag and mouth ewes and cull those that are not sound. - 2.
 Replace culled ewes with top-end yearlings or ewe lambs. - 3.
-Keep replacement ewe lambs on growing ration. - 4.
-Evaluate sires: - a.
-Be sure they are vigorous, healthy and in good breeding condition. - b.
-Rams should be conditioned at least a month before the breeding season.
-Flush rams in poor condition. - c.
-Allow at least two mature rams (preferably three) or four buck lambs per 100 ewes. - d.
-Utilize production records to evaluate anticipated breeding ability. - 5.
-Flush ewes: - a.
-1 pound grain/day two weeks to five weeks before breeding (usually 17 days). - b.
-If ewes are over-conditioned, the effect of flushing will be lessened. - 6.
+Keep replacement ewe lambs on growing rations. - 4.
+Evaluate sires: - A. Be sure they are vigorous, healthy and in good breeding condition. - B. Rams should be conditioned at least a month before the breeding season.
+Flush rams in poor condition. - C. Allow at least two mature rams (preferably three) or four buck lambs per 100 ewes. - D. Utilize production records to evaluate anticipated breeding ability. - 5.
+Flush Ewes: - A. One pound grain/day two to five weeks before breeding (usually 17 days). - B. If ewes are over-conditioned, the effect of flushing will be lessened. - 6.
 Vaccinate ewes for vibriosis and enzootic abortion (EAE). - 7.
 Identify all ewes and rams with ear tags, paint brands or tattoos.